vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

    Options when loading a plugin.

    * pcModifiable

       Allow functions to be added to the plugin object after the plugin loading phase.
 Mostly useful for Avisynth compatibility and other foreign plugin loaders.

 .. _VSDataTypeHint:

 enum VSDataTypeHint
 -------------------

    Since the data type can contain both pure binary data and printable strings the type also contains a hint for whether or not it is human readable.
-Generally the unknown type should be very rare and is almost only created as an artifact of API3 compatibility.
+Generally the unknown type should be very rare: it is only stored when a plugin passes it to mapSetData_ explicitly, and mapGetDataTypeHint_ returns it on error.

    * dtUnknown

    * dtBinary

    * dtUtf8